Continuing Education & Professional Development

 The Department of Professional Counseling offers continuing education and professional development opportunities for current students, alumni, and community professionals.
 Events are facilitated by the department, as well as by their active alumni organization Counseling Alumni Connection (CAC).
 This website contains information about upcoming offerings, ongoing initiatives, and credentialing.

 If you would like to stay updated on professional development programming, please complete the short form located at the bottom right of this webpage.

-In response to the ongoing situation with COVID-19, all Professional Counseling events scheduled for the calendar year 2020 will be conducted fully online through a virtual platform.
+In response to the ongoing situation with COVID-19, all Professional Counseling events scheduled for spring 2021 will be conducted fully online through a virtual platform.
 Please continue checking this website for the most current event information.
-For questions contact Lisa Himelman at email@example.com with any questions.
+For questions contact Lisa Himelman at email@example.com.
 Thank you for your understanding in this matter.

 Utilizing the Therapeutic Relationship as a Corrective Experience in Sex Offender Treatment